Bowman74/fmvvm/README.md

 In order for all this to work a couple of things need to be true.

-* The widget diplaying the viewmodel needs to have its isNavicable property set to true.
+* The widget diplaying the viewmodel needs to have its isNavigable property set to true.
-* The widget that is displaying the viewmodel we are navigating to needs to have its isNavicable property set to true.
+* The widget that is displaying the viewmodel we are navigating to needs to have its isNavigable property set to true.
 * The viewmodel we are navigating to needs to be registered in the component resolver.
 * The viewmodel and associated route need to be named appropriately or another method of viewmodel resolution needs to be provided.